YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 ### Model Architecture and Training Strategy
 ---
-* The size of image is as follows in each preprocessing stage (1) The input size: (160, 320, 3)
+* The size of image is as follows in each preprocessing stage
-	(2) After cropping: (72, 320, 3)
+  1. The input size: (160, 320, 3)
-	(3) After resizing: (63, 280, 3)
+  2. After cropping: (72, 320, 3)

-* Modified Nvidia neural network model
+  3. After resizing: (63, 280, 3)

-* The following is the parameter of the model
+* I built the model based on the Nvidia neural network one for self-driving car.
+The following is the parameters of the model
-	(1) epoch: 20
+  1. epoch: 20
-	(2) samples per epoch: 19200
+  2. samples per epoch: 19200
-	(3) batch size : 64
+  3. batch size : 64
-	(4) learning_rate : 1.0e-4
+  4. learning_rate : 1.0e-4

 * Batch size determines how many examples the model look at before making a weight update.
 The lower it is, the noisier the training signal is going to be, the higher it is, the longer it will take to compute the gradient for each step.

 * The batch of training set was generated with randomly horizontal flipping

 * I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting during 20 epochs.
+The validation set helped determine if the model was over or under fitting for 20 epochs.

 * I normalized the data with 255 and subtracting 0.5 to shift the range to -0.5~0.5